alecthomas/entityx/README.md

 - An Entity handle can be invalidated with `invalidate()`.
 This does not affect the underlying entity.
 - When an entity is destroyed the manager adds its ID to a free list and invalidates the Entity handle.
 - When an entity is created IDs are recycled from the free list before allocating new ones.
+- An Entity ID contains an index and a version.
+When an entity is destroyed, the version associated with the index is incremented, invalidating all previous entities referencing the previous ID.

 ### Components (entity data)